aleon1220/kiwiki/aws/readme.md

 AvailabilityZone,Size,State,Iops,VolumeType]'
 ```

-#### describe volumes that are attached to a specific instance in another region
+#### Describe volumes that are attached to a specific instance in another region
 ``` bash
 aws ec2 describe-volumes \
     --region ap-southeast-1 \